Release-Candidate/tzolkin-calendar/tzolkin_calendar/doc/source/Tzolk’in Calender Python Module.rst

        TzolkinException: -5 is not a valid Tzolkin day name number, it must be between 1 and 20 (including 1 and 20)

-These Tzolk’in day numbers and names can be accessed using the mthods ``getDayNumber``, ``getDayName`` and ``getDayNameNumber``.
+These Tzolk’in day numbers and names can be accessed using the methods ``getDayNumber``, ``getDayName`` and ``getDayNameNumber``.

 .. code:: python